kirthika-data/Employee-Attendance-Performance-Dashboard/README.md

 ## 📂 Dataset

 The dataset contains employee attendance records used for analysis.
-Employee names were anonymized as Emp 1, Emp 2, Emp 3, etc.
+Employee names were anonymized as **Emp 1, Emp 2, Emp 3, etc.**

+## 🐍 Data Cleaning

+The attendance data was cleaned and prepared using **Python and Pandas in Google Colab** before being used for dashboard development.

+The Python notebook containing the data cleaning process is included in this repository.

 ## 🔄 Project Workflow